Dossar/DiscordStarterBot/README.md

 # DiscordStarterBot
-A starter bot using discord.js 14.5.0 that can be run on replit.com with uptime robot.
+A starter bot using discord.js 14.5.0 that can be run on replit.com with uptime robot (i.e. on the cloud).
-Based off of the tutorial on freecodecamp: https://www.freecodecamp.org/news/create-a-discord-bot-with-javascript-nodejs/
+This is based off of the tutorial on freecodecamp: https://www.freecodecamp.org/news/create-a-discord-bot-with-javascript-nodejs/

 There are some updates here to clarify what's different from the article linked above.